Let's Ride (album)

 Let's Ride is the third studio album by American singer Montell Jordan.
-It was released by Def Jam Recordings on March 31, 1998 in the United States.
-The album peaked at number 20 on the US Billboard 200 and number eight on Billboards Top R&B/Hip-Hop Albums, becoming Jordan's highest-charting album.
+It was released by Def Soul and Def Jam Recordings on March 31, 1998, in the United States.
+The album peaked at number 20 on the US Billboard 200 and number eight on the Top R&B/Hip-Hop Albums chart, becoming Jordan's highest-charting album.
 It was certified gold by the Recording Industry Association of America (RIAA) on May 4, 1998.
 The album spawned two hit singles, the title track, which went to number 2 on the US Billboard Hot 100, and "I Can Do That", which made it to number 14 on the Hot 100.